mstksg/inCode/copy/entries/monad-plus-1.md

 the monad "is" at that point.
 It is what is calculated on that line, and it would be the value returned if you just exited at that step.

 1. Business as usual.
-Halve `n` if possible and place the reuslt in `x`.
+Halve `n` if possible and place the result in `x`.
 If `n` is 32, then `x` will be 16.
 2. The failure.
 Remember, `mzero` means "fail here automatically", which, in a Maybe object, means `Nothing`.